drakkr/QSOS/Docs/en/Maintainer/qsos-maintainer-guide_en.md

 ### Template bootstraps

-The bootstap templates to create new QSOS template are stored in the QSOS.git repository, in the _Tools/o3s/formats/xml/template_ folder.
+The bootstraps to create new QSOS templates are stored in the QSOS.git repository, in the _Tools/o3s/formats/xml/template_ folder.
 Duplicated an existinf `.mm` file and rename it appopriatly (here _template_en.mm_).

 Use FreeMind^[<http://freemind.sourceforge.net>] to open and translate your file: